 Forever The Sickest Kids - Whoah Oh (Me Vs Everyone)

 I used to be a bit obsessed with this song, not because I loved it, but I could just never remember the name of it or who it was by.
-It’s so phenomenally forgettable in every facet that, though enjoying it at the time, it was as if I’d been neuralyzed by Tommy Lee Jones immediately afterwards.
-Years of searching on YouTube yielding no results, nor did asking people what that weird song with the drag race video was.
-The fucking thing has four million views, with four million shit pop-punk acolytes like me keeping the ceremonial flame of dogshit American bands lit.
+It’s so phenomenally forgettable in every facet that, though enjoying it at the time, it was as if I’d been neuralysed by Tommy Lee Jones immediately afterwards.
+Years of searching on YouTube yielding no results, asking people what that weird song with the drag race video was.
+The fucking thing has four million views, four million shit pop-punk acolytes like me keeping the ceremonial flame of dogshit American bands lit.
 The whole band look like actors, occupying numerous roles in various coming of age films.
-It’s also a fantastic example of keyboard-player-not-knowing-what-to-do-in-a-music-video - the guy is literally holding his non-occupied hand next to his torso like he lost the ability to use it properly in a motorcycle accident.
+And it’s a fantastic example of keyboard-player-not-knowing-what-to-do-in-a-music-video - the guy is literally holding his non-occupied hand next to his torso like he lost the ability to use it properly in a motorcycle accident.

 Grindie Vol. 1

 Oh boy.
 This is giving me palpitations.
-It's more of an hour long compilation than a song but it deserves a mention nonetheless.
+More of an ‘hour long compilation’ than a song but it deserves a mention nonetheless.
 I was always more of a grime lad than an indie one growing up, sharing Roll Deep tracks on infra-red instead of sneaking into White Heat, but I knew the hits.
-Larrikin Love, The Rakes, The Kills—they were in the periphery, but they came goose stepping straight into my cerebral cortex when Statik released the absolute behemoth of garbage that was Grindie Vol 1.
+Larrikin Love, The Rakes, The Kills - they were in the periphery, but they came goose stepping straight into my cerebral cortex when Statik released the absolute behemoth of garbage that was Grindie Vol 1.
 A totally unnecessary and bemusing cavalcade of incredibly bad ideas, remixes, mashups, features and drops.
 It is the musical example of Manifest Destiny, the creeping, cancerous expansion of the white man’s culture knowing no limits.
 Though if anything it’s grime who should be ashamed here.
-Why would they want to garner favor with apathetic Libertines-jacket-wearing peoples?
+Why would they want to garner favour with apathetic Libertines-jacket-wearing peoples?

 So there you have it.
 We all make mistakes.
-Remember that next time you think having a moderately obscure Spotify playlist makes you a "crate digger."
-You're just as much of a nerd as everyone else.
+Remember that next time you think having a moderately obscure Spotify playlist makes you a 'crate digger'.
+You're just as much of a ponce as everyone else.